 We tested a 10-core iMac Pro with the full whack of 128GB of RAM, and it performed superlatively in every benchmarking test we tried - one highlight was a stonking 37,000 in Geekbench 4's multicore component.
 (For comparison, a 2017 iMac with an i7 chip scored around 17,500 in the same test.)

 There's a similar performance gulf when it comes to the GPU.
 The Surface comes with either an Nvidia GeForce GTX 965M with 2GB GDDR5 memory (in the two lower-specced models) or a GeForce GTX 980M with 4GB GDDR5 memory for the top model.

 They're respectable chips, but can't match the iMac.
-That will boast the launch of the Radeon Pro Vega GPUs, with a choice between the 8GB Vega 56 or the 16GB Vega 64, both of which use HBM2 memory, a faster standard than GDDR5.
+It boasts the launch of the Radeon Pro Vega GPUs, with a choice between the 8GB Vega 56 or the 16GB Vega 64, both of which use HBM2 memory, a faster standard than GDDR5.

-When it comes to storage, there's less of a difference again.
+When it comes to storage, there's less of a difference.
 The Surface Studio offers 1TB for the two cheaper models, going up to 2TB in the top specs - either way it's a hybrid drive.

 The iMac Pro also begins with 1TB, but goes up to offer either 2TB or 4TB.
-All of those are SSDs though, so you can probably expect faster performance than the Surface can offer.
+All of those are SSDs, though, so you can expect faster performance than the Surface can offer.

 Ports and connectivity

 It may not be the most exciting element of either device, but there's a surprising difference when it comes to connectivity options.

 The iMac Pro comes loaded with ports: there's 10Gb ethernet, four USB-C/Thunderbolt 3 ports, another four USB 3.0 ports, an SDXC card slot, and (because we know you weren't sure) a 3.5mm headphone jack.